Direction 16: Surveys of Crown Land Pursuant to the Land Title Act and Land Act and Submission of Resultant Plans to the Surveyor General

 TIP

-The applicant is encouraged to save a completed but unsigned copy of the CLRS form that they have prepared for specific plan submissions.
+The applicant is encouraged to assemble their plan in SurveyHub, so that plan alterations can be easily managed.
+Alternatively, the applicant should save a completed but unsigned copy of the CLRS form that they have prepared for specific plan submissions.
 If Surveyor General staff request the submission of additional information, the CLRS form will need to be re-submitted with this additional information.
-The CLRS form will have to be updated with the addition of notes in the “Explanatory Notes” field to explain what new information is contained in the subsequent submission.
 The remainder of the information contained upon the form must remain unaltered from the original submission.

 For further assistance on any of these matters, please call the LTSA Customer Service Centre at 604-630-9630 in the Metro Vancouver area, or 1-877-577-5872 if calling from elsewhere in BC, Canada and the United States.